 Event attendees are tourists too.

-Some event tourists are there for the content.
+One event tourists might be there for the content.
 They gravitate to the event’s museums and art galleries, concrete accomplishments of the far and recent past.
 They want to know the established order.

-Other event tourists are there for the connections.
-They are stimulated by the ambiance, excited by the opportunities of meeting new people, open to learn important things, little or big, from their peers.
+Another event tourist is there for the connections.
+They are stimulated by the ambiance, and excited by the opportunities of meeting new people.
+They are open to learn important things, little or big, from their peers.

 And some event tourists are there for a break from a job that may have become too much for them, that has exhausted them to the point where they need an official excuse to disappear from the office.

 And what kind of event tourists do you cater to at your events?